-This tutorial demonstrates some of the basic functions of the AOR utility.
+This training guide contains a tutorial that demonstrates some of the basic functions of the AOR utility.
 It takes you through the process of configuring and using the AOR utility.
 The code samples and class files necessary to run this tutorial are provided for you.